jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-23-simplex-algorithm-part-one.md

 So what the basic form of an optimisation problem?
 Well, it comes in 2 parts.

-The first part you need is an objective.
-Suppose you program a robot to go buy as much food as possible at the supermarket.
+The first part is an objective.
+Suppose you program a robot to buy as much food as possible at the supermarket.
 If the robot has infinite cash then it will simply buy every item in the supermarket.
 Hence, you also need a second part - the constraints.
 For example, you can tell the robot to buy only 2L of milk, not to spend more than 30 dollars on snacks and get lots and lots of vegetables =).

 To formalise this, we define a __set of feasible solutions__ $\mathcal{F}$ where each feasible solution is a possible outcome of the optimisation problem.